 Featuring Ch.
 Glenbrook The Great Gatsby

 Puppies must always have fresh water available (day and night).
 This must be contained in a non slip/ spillible and easily accessed drinking bowl and must be checked and changed/cleaned once/twice daily.
-I recommend a ‘snood’ to protect your cocker’s ears.
+When feeding your older puppy / dog I recommend a ‘snood’ to protect your cocker’s ears.
+We will provide each new family with a snood as part of their puppy pack.

 All meals/drinks must be given either luke warm or at room temperature and all feeding times should remain consistent.
 Puppies must consume only good quality puppy food and low lactose puppy milk.
 Do not feed adult dog food or cow’s milk.
 Adult dog food is not suitable and does not contain the necessary calcium etc. With breakfast and dinner meals, our puppies also have a puppy milk drink prior to going to bed at night.